 So I went and I tried out a few of these Chinese places I’d been intimidated by for so long.
-I remained intimidated for a bit, nervous to order anything but veggie lo mein.
-Eventually I branched out.
+I remained intimidated for a bit, and for a while I was too nervous to order anything but veggie lo mein.
+Eventually I branched out though.
 Hot and sour soup was one of my first shots at this.
 I loved hot, loved sour, and this soup had tofu!
 I was hooked, and this one has remained a favorite.
-When I lived in Philadelphia I would stop by an Asian market near my apartment, almost daily, and grab a quick cup for a buck ninety-nine.
+When I lived in Philadelphia I would stop by an Asian market near my apartment, almost daily, and grab a quick cup for a dollar ninety-nine.

 I eventually came up with my own recipe for vegan hot and sour soup, and it’s been a lasting favorite.
 I start with a basic recipe, and add whatever veggies I happen to have a hankering for on that day.
 Carrots, water chestnuts, snow peas, and all sorts of greens go well.
 For this particular version I went with bok choy, which worked out excellently!

-- 2 tbsp. vegetable oil
+- 2 tablespoons vegetable oil divided

-- 1 tbsp. grated ginger
+- 1 tablespoon freshly grated ginger

-- 4-5 garlic cloves, minced
+- 4-5 garlic cloves minced

 - 8 cups vegetable broth

-- 4 oz. shiitake mushrooms, sliced
+- 4 ounces shiitake mushrooms stemmed and sliced

-- 8 oz. can bamboo shoots, sliced
+- 8 ounces can bamboo shoots sliced

-- 2 tbsp. rice vinegar
+- 2 tablespoons rice vinegar

-- 1 tbsp. soy sauce
+- 1 tablespoons soy sauce

-- 1 tbsp. sugar
+- 1 tablespoons organic granulated sugar

-- 6 scallions, sliced
+- 6 scallions sliced

-- ¼ cup fresh cilantro, finely chopped
+- 1/4 cup fresh cilantro finely chopped

-- Add ginger and garlic and sautee for about one minute, being careful to avoid burning.
+- Heat 1 tablespoon of oil in large saucepan over medium heat.
+Add ginger and garlic and sauté for about one minute, being careful to avoid burning.

-- Heat remaining 1 tbsp. oil in large skillet over medium heat.
+- While your broth simmers away, heat the remaining tablespoon of oil in large skillet over medium heat.
 Add tofu and cook on each side until it begins to brown.
-Remove from pan.
-(Note - I have skipped this step when in a hurry, just cubing the tofu and throwing it right in, and the soup is still delicious.)
+Remove it from the pan and transfer to a plate.